 Not only does this practice addition, but it also reviews writing numbers.
 I purchased the large dice from Dollar Tree.
 Regular dice obviously works just the same.

-For hand-eye coordination, Luke will be making this alphabet necklace, making sure to string the letters in the correct order.
+For hand-eye coordination, my son will be making this alphabet necklace, making sure to string the letters in the correct order.

 One thing our Kindergarten works on at the beginning of the year is knowing the correct order of the alphabet.
 These Magnetic ABC Order Worksheets from Make, Take and Teach are excellent!
 Place the worksheet on a cookie tray, and use magnetic letters to fill in the blanks.
 They come from their Cookie Sheet Activities Set which is only $3.50 in their store.
 Definitely a purchase you will not regret!